Edgar Nelson Rhodes: Abolition of the Legislative Council

-The Legislative Council, the province's appointed upper house, dated from 1838 and was meant to mimic the Imperial House of Lords.
+The Legislative Council, the province's appointed upper house, dated from 1838 and was meant to mimic the imperial House of Lords.
 It had, however, been the source of constant criticism from 1870, and every government since 1878 had promised or at least supported its abolition.
 The Council had been normally sized at 21 members prior to confederation, and the British North America Act 1867 provided for the continuation of provincial constitutions.
 Failing to further specify anything on such constitutions, the Act left doubt as to whether the Council was therefore limited to the customary 21 members, the 18 members actually empanelled at the time of the Act, or as many members as the Sovereign, however represented in Nova Scotia, wished.
 Further statutes of the provincial constitution continued this confusion.
 Similar equivocation existed as to whether appointments to the Council were for life or the mere pleasure of the Sovereign.

-Rhodes abolished the Council but first had to go to the Judicial Committee of the Privy Council to obtain permission to appoint enough new members to the Council to secure a vote for its abolition.
-The Committee ruled that the Sovereign, represented by the Lieutenant-Governor, could appoint as many Councillors as desired and that Councillors served at pleasure.
+Partisan politics also played a role in this issue, with Liberals largely yielding to the Council's presence as it was able to help the party organization and Tories opposing it for that reason.
+Liberal George Henry Murray, premier from 1896 to 1923, nominally supported its abolition but introduced only half-hearted measures to that end, and when money was ample enough to afford the second chamber he and the Liberal press largely supported its continuation.
+By 1923, the communist J. B. McLachlan stoked enough fear that the Council was able to position itself as the last barrier to his activities.
+Murray's successor Armstrong reformed the Council by limiting future appointees to ten-year terms in 1925, but achieved little else.

+By the time of Rhodes's assumption of office, only one Conservative was on the Council.
+The new government declined to fill vacancies in the Council lest the new officeholders become too attached to its continued existence.
+It appointed F. P. Bligh to represent it in the Council in 1926, making him its President in 1927, and appointed R. H. Butts to be the government leader; those were the only two appointments of the government to the Council that were not for the express purpose of securing its abolition.
+Rhodes attempted to pay off the councillors in 1926, with ten-year pensions to those appointed for life and five-year pensions to those appointed for ten years, but the offer was rejected.
+After this failure, Rhodes advised the Lieutenant-Governor James Cranswick Tory to appoint enough Councillors to vote the body out of existence, arguing that the Sovereign, duly represented by the Lieutenant-Governor in Nova Scotia, continued to have the right to appoint an unlimited number of persons to the Council.
+Tory referred the matter to the federal Governor General in Council, who told him to limit the appointments to 21 total councillors pending further judicial review.